maryqu3en/binary-search-trees-in-C/README.md

-# Binary Trees implementation
+# Binary Search Trees implementation

-This repository contains C language implementations binary trees.
+This repository contains C language implementations of binary search trees.
 Additionally, there are exercises to reinforce your understanding of this fundamental data structure.

 ## Table of Contents